tscs37/catgi/README.md

 The App does not rely on any configuration and operates as an in-memory testable filestore until a config is specified.

+At the moment files can be stored for up to 1 month and no longer.
+Permanent storage is a goal for a future release.

 ## Usage

 CatGi requires [govendor](https://github.com/kardianos/govendor) to be build.